Writing (WRI)

 Typically offered: As Needed

-WRI-7510 Intro Mfa Nonfiction Workshop & Pract (4 Credits)
+WRI-7510 Intro MFA Nonfiction Workshop & Pract (4 Credits)

 Requisite(s): Take WRI-7010;